branjbar/MiSS-Information-Extraction/README.md

 ## How to use this code

-Using this code is as easy as download the complete package an running the main file 'nerd_main.py' in python:
+Using this code is very easy.
+Just download the complete package and run the main file 'nerd_main.py' in python:
 ```
 python nerd_main.py
 ```

 ### more details
-* `nerd_main.py` contains the main class `NERD(.)` that can be used as
+* `nerd_main.py` contains the main class `NERD(text)` that can be used as
 ```python
 nerd = Nerd(a_piece_of_text)
 ```
-Then, the references can be extracted by
+Once an instance `nerd` is made, the references can be extracted by
 ```python
 nerd.get_references()
 ```